leportella/federal-road-accidents/PROJECT.md

 characteristics were similiar to what we found in the datasets of National Road Police.
 The authors found a ~60% accuracy on predicting

+I will try to use the following models:
+    * Logistic Regresssion - to use it as a Baseline model to compare all other
+    * Gaussian Naive Bayes - chose by its high perfomance and we probably won't need to worry with feature interaction
+    * Random Forest Classifier - powerfull, hard to overfit but not so fast with large datas

+The baseline model will be contruct first and be used as comparison with the other two models.
+I intend to use GridSearchCV to define the best hyperparameters for each model.

+Since most of features are categorical, I will use the method `get_dummies` of Pandas to treat these features.
+If the dataset is too large to be processed by my computer, I'll use PCA to reduce dimensionality.

+I believe that I will not find outliers, since both the target feature and most features are categorical, thus a outlier treatment won't be necessary.

 ### Evaluation metrics

 I intend to use confunsion matrix, as explained